Teaching Feedback Services

 CTSI’s Quercus Course Reviews service is intended to provide instructors with formative feedback on how they use Quercus to support their course and teaching.
 At an instructor’s request, a Faculty Liaison from CTSI and/or a divisional educational developer/technologist provides constructive and appreciative feedback on focused elements of a Quercus course with a view to shaping future course design processes and enhancements while improving pedagogical practices.
 This service will best meet the needs of an instructor who has used Quercus before and is now looking for more specific feedback on how they use Quercus to meet their teaching and learning goals.

 CTSI’s Teaching Observations service is intended to provide instructors with formative feedback on their instructional practices in a class session (face-to-face or online synchronous).
-At an instructor’s request, a Faculty Liaison from CTSI and/or a divisional educational developer/technologist attends a class session for one hour and provides constructive and appreciative feedback.
+At an instructor’s request, a Faculty Liaison from CTSI and/or a divisional educational developer/technologist attends a class session for one hour and provides constructive and supportive feedback.
 Teaching Observations are an effective means to gather formative feedback on one’s teaching in a low-risk context and to explore ways to strengthen instructional practices and achieve goals for student learning.
-Please note that because of the COVID-19 pandemic, face-to-face observations are currently on hold.
-We are able to observe synchronous online teaching.
+Please note that as CTSI gradually returns to on-campus operations, on-site observations of in-person classes are currently on hold, at least until the end of the Winter 2022 term.
+At that time, more information will become available as our on-campus operations and services gradually return to normal.
+Note that we are still able to observe synchronous online teaching.

 Other options for receiving formative feedback on your teaching

 - Ask a peer from your department to observe your teaching or to review your teaching materials.
 This can be particularly helpful if you’re looking for comments on course content, the level that your material is pitched at, or the relationship of your course material to other courses offered in your department or program.